Chinese Cupping is an effective tool in treating a range of conditions such as pain, muscular tension and congestion.

 - Neck pain

-- Pulmonary conditions such as asthma and bronchitis
+- Pulmonary conditions – e.g. asthma and bronchitis

 - Cold & flu symptoms